CineDev/ParagraphTextKit/README.md

 	let layoutManager = NSLayoutManager()
 	textStorage.addLayoutManager(layoutManager)

 If you need to sync your model with ParagraphTextStorage content, set the paragraphDelegate to adopt the ParagraphTextStorageDelegate protocol.
-It's just one method:
+It's just two methods:

+	func paragraphCount() {
+		yourModel.paragraphs.count
+	}

 	func textStorage(_ textStorage: ParagraphTextStorage, didChangeParagraphs changes: [ParagraphTextStorage.ParagraphChange]) {
 		for change in changes {